vboyev-MSFT/defender-docs/defender-xdr/respond-first-incident-365-defender.md

 > [!VIDEO https://www.microsoft.com/videoplayer/embed/RE4LHJq]

 > [!TIP]
-> **Defender Boxed** appears for a limited time during January and July of each year.
-It's a series of cards showcasing your organization's security successes, improvements, and response actions in the past six months/year.
+> **Defender Boxed**, a series of cards showcasing your organization's security successes, improvements, and response actions in the past six months/year, appears for a limited time during January and July of each year.
 Learn how you can share your [Defender Boxed](incident-queue.md#defender-boxed) highlights.

 ## Next steps